[Updated May 14, 2023]

 It’s also home to Lake Lanier Islands (which rebranded as the Lanier Islands Resort after being taken over by Jimmy Buffett’s Margaritaville Development in 2018), one of the most popular resorts in Georgia.

-Recreation opportunities on Lake Lanier are endless, but include camping, boating, fishing, hiking, kayaking, picnicking, swimming, water skiing, and more.
+Recreation opportunities on Lake Lanier are endless, but include camping, boating, fishing, hiking, kayaking, picnicking, swimming, skiing, and more.

 The lake is considered one of the most haunted places in Georgia, perhaps due to the fact that the largely African-American town of Oscarville (the site of a horrific 1912 lynching) is buried beneath it.